MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/ios-extensions.md

 ### 3.2 Add the `start:withServices:` method

 Insert the following line in the app extension's entry point.
-For example, the `viewDidLoad` method of the main ViewController file of a Today extension.
+For example inside the `viewDidLoad` method of the main ViewController file of a Today extension.

 ```objc
 [MSAppCenter start:@"{Your App Secret}" withServices:@[[MSCrashes class]]];